de-dh/CYD2-MPY-LVGL/README.md

 > [!IMPORTANT]
 > Summary of the steps needed to make the LVGL demo programms work on your CYD/CYD2:
 > - Download the LVGL-MPY firmware from the link below and flash it to your CYD using esptool.py.
-> - Upload the upload the complete content of the `/demo-lvgl` folder to your CYD.
+> - Upload the complete content of the `/demo-lvgl` folder to your CYD's root (not the folder itself).
 > - Run demo programm (which most likely looks wrong at this point).
 > - Open `demo_lvgl/lib/display_driver.py` and adjust display color mode and rotation settings (you have to test the different settings until you find the correct ones).